Samuel-Treton/LaTeX_auto_tooltip/README.md

 - Pop-up display for LaTeX equations
 - Pop-up display for citation references

+## Prerequisites

+Make sure you have Python installed on your computer.
+If not, you can download it from [Python's official website](https://www.python.org/downloads/).

 ## How It Works

 ### Step 1: Prepare Your LaTeX File